The Ultimate Camping Guide to Crawford County

 Crawford County has been blessed with a number of great campsites, so it might be difficult to decide where exactly you should camp.
 If this is your first go at camping, you might want to look for campsites that have amenities such as toilets and showers.
 You might also want to look for campsites that are near a town, so that you can run in and purchase something that you forgot or feel closer to civilization.

-We’ve also created this handy google map that lists out all the Crawford County Campgrounds.
+We’ve also created this handy Google Map that lists out our favorite camping spots in Crawford County.

-The day of, look for a clear area with even ground to pitch your tent, and pitch the back of the tent against the wind.
+When you first arrive at your campsite, look for a clear area with even ground to pitch your tent, pitching the back of the tent against the wind.

-When tearing-down your campsite, remember to clean-up any trash and clear-up the site, always leave the site as close as possible to how you found it.
+After a weekend to remember while you’re packing up to go home, remember to clean up any trash and clear up the site — always leave the site as close as possible to how you found it.

 This post was proudly sponsored by Bull Moose Marketing.